rubygems/bundler/ISSUES.md

 [Create a gist](https://gist.github.com) containing all of that information, then visit the [Bundler issue tracker](https://github.com/carlhuda/bundler/issues) and [create a ticket](https://github.com/carlhuda/bundler/issues/new) describing your problem and linking to your gist.

-Thanks for reporting issues and making Bundler better!
+Thanks for reporting issues and helping make Bundler better!